-The representative shall not:
+The representative may not:

 - a.
-Be paid for being the representative or provide paid supports to the beneficiary; Provide paid trainings to their beneficiary or their staff - b.
-Provide paid services to the beneficiary, including employees of agencies providing services, with the exception of guardianship services; and - c.
-Have a history of physical, mental or financial abuse.
+Be paid for being the representative or provide paid supports to the beneficiary. - b.
+Provide paid services to the beneficiary, including employees of agencies providing services, with the exception of guardianship services - c.
+Have a history of physical, mental or financial abuse

-If a representative is identified, the representative shall be asked to sign the "Representative Agreement".
+If a representative is identified, the representative will be asked to sign the "Representative Agreement".
 This agreement outlines the requirements and expectations of the representative in the IFDS option and explains that the representative may be removed for not complying with the agreement.
-The representative receives training from the Community Navigator in the IFDS option.
+The representative receives training from the LME-PIPH in the IFDS option.

-The Care Coordinator assesses the Employer of Record, managing employer, and representative, if applicable, to determine the areas of support needed to self-direct services.
-Standard assessment tools are used with each Employer of Record, managing employer and/or representative.
-The beneficiary and/or legally responsible person direct the Care Coordinator to add the requested model of Individual and Family Directed Services, either Employer of Record or Agency With Choice, to the ISP and select the services that are to be self-directed.
+The care coordinator assesses the Employer of Record, managing employer, and representative, if applicable, to determine the areas of support needed to self-direct services.
+Standard assessment tools are used with each employer, managing employer and/or representative.
+The beneficiary and/or legally responsible person direct the care coordinator to add the requested model of Individual and Family Directed Services, either Employer of Record or Agency with Choice, to the ISP and select the services that are to be self-directed.
 Services are directed to the extent that the beneficiary and/or legally responsible person desire.

-The beneficiary, legally responsible person, and Care Coordinator work collaboratively to include supports for self-direction in the ISP including Community Navigator Services.
-The Community Navigator service will be mandated until the Employer of Record can demonstrate competency in all employer functions.
-The beneficiary and legally responsible person also choose either a Financial Supports Agency (for the Employer of Record Model) or Agency With Choice Provider, depending on the model of Individual and Family Directed Services elected.
+The beneficiary, legally responsible person, and care coordinator work collaboratively to include supports for self-direction in the ISP including Community Navigator Services.
+The Community Navigator will be mandated until the Employer of Record can demonstrate competency in all employer functions.
+The beneficiary and legally responsible person also choose either a Financial Supports Agency (for the Employer of Record Model) or Agency with Choice, depending on the model of Individual and Family Directed Services elected.
 The completed ISP is submitted to the PIHP for approval.
 Emergency and back-up staffing plans are included.

 Once the ISP is approved, a referral is made to a Financial Supports Agency for beneficiaries who have elected the Employer of Record model.
-The Financial Supports Agency assists by assuring that services are managed, and funds distributed as required.
-The Financial Supports Agency also ensures the required paperwork that is submitted to the Internal and State Revenue Services and facilitates the employment of support staff.
+The Financial Supports Agency assists by assuring that services are managed, and funds are distributed as needed.
+The Financial Supports Agency also assists with required paperwork that is submitted to the Internal and State Revenue Services and facilitates the employment of support staff.
 The employer of record:

-- a. screens, hires, and trains staff; - b. manages the individual and family directed budget by setting employee pay rates and benefits through the use of a computer-based auto calculator (Community Navigators are able to assist employers who do not have access to computers or need assistance with the auto calculator and other web-based resources); - c. provides the supervision of the staff in lieu of supervision that would normally be provided by a qualified professional in a provider directed employment arrangement - d. submits Incident Reports to the PIHP; and e. dismisses employees when necessary.
+- a. screens, hires, and trains staff; - manages the individual and family directed budget by setting employee pay rates and benefits through the use of a computer-based auto calculator (Community Navigators are able to assist employers who do not have access to computers with the auto calculator and other web-based resources); - c. provides the supervision of the staff in lieu of supervision that would normally be provided by a qualified professional in a provider directed employment arrangement - d. submits Incident Reports to the PIHP; and - e. dismisses employees when necessary.